mahhov/bs-better-streams/readme.md

 // outStream.outValues equals [{key1: 'value1', key2: 'value2'}]
 ```

-otherwise, rejected promises are wrapped in a `{rejected: rejected value}` structure and written just like resolved promises, similar to `writePromise`
+otherwise, rejected promises are wrapped in a `{rejected: <rejected value>, isRejected: true}` structure and written just like resolved promises, similar to `writePromise`

 ### if (predicateHandler)